aaatipamula/Iroha/README.md

 This bot is currently under development but here are a few of the commands:

+- `search`
-- search: searches for anime given a query string, optionally you can specify what type of media you are looking for
+> Searches for anime given a query string, optionally you can specify what type of media you are looking for.

+- `seasonal`
-- seasonal: sends the top seasonal anime for a given season and year.
-It defaults to the current season and year and 3 results displayed
+> Sends the top seasonal anime for a given season and year.
+It defaults to the current season and year and 3 results displayed.

+- `info`
-- info: sends the info for an anime specified with the MAL id.
+> Sends the info for an anime specified with the MAL id.

 In the works: